 Crafting a narrative for a video game is an intensive, collaborative process, and there are more considerations to be made that you may think.
-To save you finding out the hard way, we’ve outlined three ‘dos’ and three ‘don’ts’ that any video game writer would do well to bear in mind when drafting, pitching and editing their work.
+To save you finding out the hard way, our Story for Games Course Leader Caroline Marchal some ‘dos’ and ‘don’ts’ that any video game writer would do well to bear in mind when developing story ideas.

 1 – Sit with the team

 Go to the office every day, meet everyone, and understand what they do.
 Read the design documents, play the early prototypes and all the way through development until the last version of the game, and tweak your script according to how the game evolves.